Mukhtar Ali (footballer, born 1962): Club career

 In 1979, Ali featured in the National Youth Football Championship, where he led the Punjab team.

 Ali played for WAPDA from 1982 till 1986, and later for Pakistan Airlines throughout his career at the National Football Championship till 1994.

 International career

 Early years

 In 1982, Ali represented Pakistan youth in the 30th Asian Youth Championship held in Kathmandu, Nepal.
-He also featured against a team of South-West German Football Association which arrived in Pakistan on 3 January 1983 on a six day tour.
-In the first test played at Rawalpindi, the Germans beat Pakistan XI 0–3, with Mukhtar scoring a self goal in the second half in a bid to clear the ball which ultimately deflected from another Pakistani defender's foot and landed in the goal.
+He also featured against a team of Southwest German Football Association which arrived in Pakistan on 3 January 1983 on a six day tour.
+In the first test played at Rawalpindi, the Germans beat Pakistan 0–3, with Mukhtar scoring a self goal in the second half in a bid to clear the ball which ultimately deflected from another Pakistani defender's foot and landed in the goal.
 The second test in Karachi on 8 January ended in a 0–2 defeat.

 Mukhtar made his senior international debut with Pakistan at the 1984 AFC Asian Cup qualification held in Calcutta, later playing at the 1984 Merdeka Tournament.
 The following year, he played at the 1985 Quaid-e-Azam International Tournament held in Peshawar.